fn-fx/fn-fx/README.md

 As a result of this backwards-compatibility-breaking change, you will need to choose the right "edition" of `fn-fx`, based on the JRE version your code will ultimately run on.
-The two editions, while identical from a developer's perspective, are deployed to Clojars under different names, to ensure that the correct dependencies are expressed for each case.
+The two editions, while identical from a developer's perspective, are deployed to Clojars under different names, to ensure that the correct dependencies are included on those JREs that need them.

 These editions are available from Clojars using one of the following dependencies: